 ISU Pride looks back on 20 years of the Charity Drag Show

-On March 23, ISU Pride celebrated the 20th anniversary of the Charity Drag Show hosted by Illinois State alum and fan favorite SharonShareAlike.
+This spring, ISU Pride celebrated the 20th anniversary of the Charity Drag Show hosted by Illinois State alum and fan favorite SharonShareAlike.
 The headline act was Naomi Smalls from season eight of RuPaul’s Drag Race.

 The event drew over 1,000 people to the Brown Ballroom of the Bone Student Center.
 Profits from the event will support Friends of Central Illinois, which ensures people living with HIV receive essential resources.

 “The ISU Pride Charity Drag Show is my favorite show each year,” said ShareAlike.
 “It is humbling to have the opportunity to take something I love doing, performing, and using it to help inspire, encourage, and enrich others.”

 Twenty years on, the drag show’s biggest challenge is accommodating the growing community interest, but it wasn’t a hit overnight.

 Barb Dallinger, associate director of events and catering, was advising ISU Pride in the run-up to the first show.
 She said the idea came from former Bone Student Center employee Carlitta Scott, who thought that it might be fun to have a drag show on campus.